kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 Some groups you may need to contact include

-* SIG Contributor Experience in the `#sig-contribex`slack channel and by attending meetings.
+* SIG Contributor Experience in the `#sig-contribex` slack channel and by attending meetings.
 They can help promote the feature blogs through social media.
+Also see the spcial posts section below.
 * Chairs and Tech Leads of SIGs in the `#chairs-and-techleads` slcak channel.
 This can be a helpful place to post reminders about blog deadlines SIG leads to see.

 ### Mid-cycle deprecations and removals blog

-This blog is optional and will vary from release to release.
+This blog is OPTIONAL and will vary from release to release.
 Work with the rest of the release team ahead of **the Code Freeze date to determine if a mid-cycle blog focused on feature deprecations and removals is warranted**.

 If so, facilitate its creation and publication.
 You can create a Slack thread on [#sig-release](https://kubernetes.slack.com/archives/C2C40FMNF) and `#sig-docs-blog` to discuss this.